dex2dot0/community-plugin-docs/website/docs/documentation/intro.md

 ---
 sidebar_position: 1
+sidebar_label: Welcome
 ---

 # Welcome :open_hands:

 Welcome to the Community Plugin docs!
-These documents are focused on the user facing features of the Community Plugin.
+These documents are focused on the user/admin facing features of the Community Plugin.
 If you are looking for the developer documentation, please see the [developer documentation](/docs/development/intro).

 ## Disclamer :exclamation: